 - A course offered by the Department of Anthropology

-- Three additional courses, to be decided in conjunction with the student’s adviser, pertinent to the archaeological issues on which the student has focused (for example, a student interested in Greek archaeology could enroll in Greek history or languages courses; a student interested in gender and archaeology could enroll in courses related to gender studies outside of archaeology).
+- Three additional courses, to be decided in conjunction with the student’s adviser, pertinent to the archaeological issues on which the student has focused (for example, a student interested in Greek archaeology could enroll in Greek history or languages courses; a student interested in gender and archaeology could enroll in courses related to gender studies) (includes courses with POS tag ARCH-RELATE).

-The major also requires significant archaeological field experience, to be determined in consultation with the student’s faculty adviser.
+The major also requires significant archaeological field experience, to be determined in consultation with the student’s faculty adviser and the Director of Undergraduate Studies for Archaeology.

 Archaeology majors have the option of writing an honors thesis under the supervision of a faculty member.
 The thesis is based on an original research problem developed in conjunction with that faculty member.
 Successful completion of the thesis (B+ or higher) will result in the conferring of a BA with honors.

-Students entering Fall 2014 and later must pass 6 credits (2 semesters: 130.510 and 130.511) of honors thesis to earn honors in the archaeology major.
+Students must pass 6 credits (2 semesters: 130.510 and 130.511) of honors thesis to earn honors in the archaeology major.
 These credits are in addition to and exceed the number of credits needed for the major.

 Students who are interested in pursuing an honors thesis should begin to discuss possibilities with a faculty adviser as early as possible, and no later than during the second semester of the junior year.
 The faculty adviser must approve a proposal for the thesis before the student registers for the courses, and no later than the end of the second semester of the junior year.